 This friendly and welcoming village local features wooden beams and a low ceiling.
 As well as a large bar area there is a separate restaurant, which can cater for large parties.
-The food is very high quality, featuring local ingredients prepared by a French chef.
 There are two regular beers.
 The pub is frequented by ramblers.

 - Freke Arms, grill on the hill